ianderrington/genai/docs/Using/ethically/index.md

 Core elements in AI governance require ethics to guide AI governance.
 While there are many variations surrounding these, from sources such as [this one](https://www.pdpc.gov.sg/-/media/files/pdpc/pdf-files/resource-for-organisation/ai/sgmodelaigovframework2.pdf), they can include considerations such as the following:

-1. Human-centric: Amplifies the capabilities and protects the interests of people.
+1. **Human-centric**: Amplifies the capabilities and protects the interests of people.
-2. Transparency: All aspects of the AI system and its development are thoughtfully described and documented.
+2. **Transparency**: All aspects of the AI system and its development are thoughtfully described and documented.
-3. Fairness: Equitable and beneficial for all
+3. **Fairness**: Equitable and beneficial for all.
-4. Explainability: The AI's results can be understood and reproduced
+4. **Explainability**: The AI's results can be understood and reproduced.
-5. Sustainability: Minimizes environmental impact
+5. **Sustainability**: Minimizes environmental impact.
-6. Accountability: Enabling actions to be taken to prevent future failures
+6. **Accountability**: Enabling actions to be taken to prevent future failures.
-7. Observability: Allows one to observe the AI to be evaluated
+7. **Observability**: Allows one to observe the AI to be evaluated.
-8. Positive Impact: Creates positive value for all parties
+8. **Positive Impact**: Creates positive value for all parties.
-9. Private: Appropriately protects the privacy rights of people
+9. **Privacy**: Appropriately protects the privacy rights of people.
-10. Secure: Cannot be misused intentionally or unintentionally
+10. **Security**: Cannot be misused intentionally or unintentionally.

 ## Bias and Fairness